doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 ```
 Great!
 Now the next step is to use this data to build the code we wanted to abstract.
 For this we will use `quote` to create a quoted expression, and `unquote`/`unquote_splicing` to interpolate the data we just obtained.

-For the enforced fields list, this one is easiy, we just need the names of the fields where `enforced?` is true:
+For the enforced fields list, this one is easy, we just need the names of the fields where `enforced?` is true:
 ```elixir
 enforced_fields =
   for field <- fields_data, field.enforced? do